 Who is IJRD?

-- Our research promotes racial and economic equity across the criminal justice system from an individual's first contact with law enforcement to their release from incarceration.
+• Researching ways to achieve equity across the criminal justice system from an individual's first contact with law enforcement to their release from incarceration.

 National Scientific Advisory Committee